Being halfway through 2017, we think that it’s a good moment to analyze the predominant mobile app development trends.

 Progressive Web Apps don’t require downloading and installation, which is the answer to mobile fragmentation and multiple operating systems.

-Some companies, like the Financial Times, have already dropped native apps in favor of PWAs, and other ones like Twitter introduced a lighter, progressive alternative for their own native apps (e.g., Twitter Lite).
+Some companies, like the Financial Times, have already dropped native apps in favor of PWAs.
+Other ones like Twitter introduced a lighter, progressive alternative for their own native apps (e.g., Twitter Lite).
 With the growing list of Progressive Web Apps of popular applications like Flipboard, AliExpress or Telegram, we can expect a shift towards PWAs.

 9. Android Instant Apps